ErpNetDocs/tech/advanced/concepts/master-detail-attributes.md

 If the document header value is empty (NULL), the value from the previous lines is considered as a default value in the new line.
 If this is impossible, then the default value remains **empty** (NULL).
 ### Back-end rules

 - When the document header is saved, the master/detail field's value is updated according to the value of the **lines** field.
-If all lines contain the same _Store_ value, this value is **automatically** set in the document header field.
-If the lines contain different _Store_ values, the *Store* field in the document header is automatically set to **NULL**.
+If all lines contain the same _Store_ value, it's **automatically** set in the document header field.
+If the lines contain different _Store_ values, the *Store* field is automatically set to **NULL**.

 - When а document line is saved, the master/detail field's value is updated according to the value of the field in the **header**.